decidables/decidables/sites/detectable/src/bias.md

 However, there is one way to manipulate the performance in just such a way that the results change while keeping :key[bias] constant.
 This happens when we manipulate :key[sensitivity], which is independent from :key[bias].
-Adjust the value of :key[d′] by moving the distributions in our model and observe that our data point shifts smoothly along the :key[iso-bias curve] in ROC space, but the curve itself remains stationary.
+Adjust the value of :key[<span class="math-var">d′</span>] by moving the distributions in our model and observe that our data point shifts smoothly along the :key[iso-bias curve] in ROC space, but the curve itself remains stationary.